 Everyone knows that gorgeous plating and presentation are half the battle when it comes to Thanksgiving.
-You want your family and friends to see just how much love and effort you put into this meal—after all, you've just spent hours in the kitchen!
-Try portioning out and baking your stuffing in cupcake tins to make individual "biscuits", or using a bundt cake tin to give your dressing an elegant shape before serving your guests a slice!
+You want your family to see just how much love and effort you put into this meal—after all, you've just spent hours in the kitchen.
+Try portioning out and baking your stuffing in cupcake tins to make individual "biscuits" or using a bundt cake tin to give your dressing an elegant shape before serving your family a slice.

 One common mistake people make out of habit is browning their vegetables before adding them to their bread.
 The whole dish will continue to cook once it's in the baking pan, so it's better to "sweat" your vegetables instead, cooking them lightly enough that they release their moisture and aromas but do not reach the point of browning.

 If you've gone entirely savory for your stuffing recipe, try preparing a chutney on the side to add a touch of sweetness.
-Figs, prunes, dates, or apricots offer complimentary flavors that can add new dimension to your dish, without requiring much added sugar!
+Figs, prunes, dates, or apricots offer complimentary flavors that can add a new dimension to your dish, without requiring added sugar.
 Never made chutney before?
-Try this delicious fig chutney recipe from Food Network!
+Try this delicious fig chutney recipe from the Food Network.

-No Autumn meal is complete without a helping of butternut squash, and luckily, it makes an excellent addition to stuffing.
-Lending a moist, fluffy texture and a sweet, rich flavor, butternut squash has the added benefit of being filling without all of carbs of an all-bread recipe.
-Don't be shy with your chopped garlic, rosemary and sage, and top it off with a cup of crushed nuts!
+No autumn meal is complete without a helping of butternut squash, and luckily, it makes an excellent addition to stuffing.
+Lending a moist, fluffy texture and a sweet, rich flavor, butternut squash has the added benefit of being filling without all of the carbs of an all-bread recipe.
+Don't be shy with your chopped garlic, rosemary, and sage, and top it off with a cup of crushed nuts.
 Get started with this simple and healthy recipe from Lemon Tree Dwelling.

-Okay, so it's not what your grandma made growing up, but quinoa is a superfood and it ticks a lot of boxes: it's highly nutritious, vegan, gluten-free, hearty, and my goodness if it isn't tasty… Try it in the place of bread, using the broth, veggies, herbs and eggs to bind it with that familiar stuffing flavor.
+OK, so it's not what your grandma made growing up, but quinoa is a superfood and it ticks a lot of boxes: It's highly nutritious, vegan, gluten-free, hearty, and my goodness if it isn't tasty… Try it in the place of bread, using the broth, veggies, herbs, and eggs to bind it with that familiar stuffing flavor.
 This squash and quinoa recipe from The New York Times is a great place to begin.

 Sure, the bread takes up the most space, and the fresh herbs are often heralded as the star of the show, but the true, unsung hero of a good stuffing is a rich, flavorful broth.
-Everyone's taste here is different, but the key is to remember that you have choices!
-Bone broths, low sodium broths, chicken broths, turkey broths, veggie broths, homemade giblet broths!
-Go forth, and discover your own signature taste.
+Everyone's taste here is different, but the key is to remember that you have choices, including bone broths, low sodium broths, chicken broths, turkey broths, veggie broths, and homemade giblet broths.
+Go forth and discover your own signature taste.
 Your new tradition starts now.